 Advanced Level Courses

-The following subjects are offered to AS and A Level in Years 12 and 13 provided there are sufficient numbers to make teaching groups viable.
-The time allocation is normally 9 periods over two weeks.
+The following subjects are offered to A Level in Year 13 provided there are sufficient numbers to make teaching groups viable.
+The time allocation is 9 periods over two weeks.

-All A-level students take PSHCE (1), Religious Education (2), Physical Education (4).
-A Sports Leaders course is also available.
+All A-level students take Religious Education (1), Physical Education (4).

 |Art and Design||Biology|